Grasping for air: Heat a major issue at Olympic tennis venue | Sports-Games

 Also advancing in singles on the hard courts of the Ariake Tennis Park were eighth-seeded Barbora Krejcikova of the Czech Republic, 14th-seeded Maria Sakkari of Greece, 16th-seeded Elena Rybakina of Kazakhstan and Viktorija Golubic of Switzerland.

-Advancing in men's action were 11th-seeded Aslan Karatsev of ROC and 16th-seeded Alejandro Davidovich Fokina of Spain.
+Advancing in men's action were 11th-seeded Aslan Karatsev of ROC, 15th-seeded Fabio Fognini of Italy and 16th-seeded Alejandro Davidovich Fokina of Spain.

 Djokovic's next opponent will be 48th-ranked Jan-Lennard Struff of Germany, who eliminated Thiago Monteiro of Brazil 6-3, 6-4.